-IV.
 Research Experience and Internship (6 cr.)

-A. PSM students take 3-6 month internships.
-(2)
+- A. PSM students take 3-6 month internships 2 - B. Required Courses

-B. Required Course

 CHEM 600 Seminar 2 cr.
 CHEM 799 Internship Experience 4 cr.

-- (1) At least 15 credits from the total of required and elective courses must come from 600-level or higher - (2) The PSM Coordinator provides guidance in exploring internship sites, but the student must initiate and secure an internship with an industry supervisor.
+1At least 15 credits from the total of required and elective courses must come from 600-level of higher 2The PSM Coordinator provides guidance in exploring internship sites, but the student must initiate and secure an internship with an industry supervisor.
 The internship may be completed in whole or in part, in residence at the university with approval of the industry supervisor.
 The internship experience must lead to an acceptable written report, approved by the student's academic and industry supervisory committee.
 The student must present the results of experiences at a seminar open to all graduate students, faculty and members of the sponsoring company.